-- What do you want our product to do for you?
+- When you became a customer, what did you want our product to do for you?

-- What features are important to you?
+- What features were important to you?
 Why?

-- How are you currently solving this problem?
+- How were you solving this problem before using our product?

-- When was the last time you bought something similar to our service or product?
+- When was the last time you bought something similar?